-ARTICLE 9: (Board of Selectmen) - High School Feasibility Study - Approved by a 2/3rd Majority vote to raise and appropriate the sum of Four Hundred Sixty-Three Thousand Dollars and Zero Cents (\$463,000.00) for the costs associated with the Town's allocable share of the costs of a Feasibility Study as required under the Massachusetts School Building Authority School Building Grant Program and as recommended by the Dudley-Charlton Regional School Committee and to meet said appropriation, such amount shall be raised in the tax levy, subject to the favorable vote by the Town of a Proposition 2 1⁄2 Capital Outlay Exclusion ballot question in accordance with M.G.L.
-Chapter 59§ 21C(i1/2).
+ARTICLE 9: - (Board of Selectmen) - High School Feasibility Study - To see if the Town will vote to raise and appropriate or transfer from available funds, the sum of Four Hundred Sixty-Three Thousand and Zero Cents (\$463,000.00) or some such amount for the costs associated with the Town's allocable share of the costs of a Feasibility Study as required under the Massachusetts School Building Authority School Building Grant Program and as recommended by the Dudley Charlton Regional School Committee and to meet said appropriation, such amount shall be raised in the tax levy, subject to the favorable vote by the Town of a Proposition 2 1⁄2 Capital Outlay Exclusion ballot question in accordance with M.G.L.
+Chapter 59§ 21C(i1/2), or take any other action relative thereto.